Krishnacore: Establishment

-The band Shelter was formed in 1991, which is credited as the inventor of krishnacore.
+The band Shelter was formed in 1991, which is credited as the inventor of Krishnacore.
 Shelter consisted of two ex-members of Youth of Today, vocalist Ray Cappo and guitarist John Porcelly, who had become Krishna devotees.

+In contrast to the typical anti-religious themes of punk bands at the time, religion was one of the main themes of Krishnacore lyrics.
+Bands often took inspiration from Indian religious texts, such as the Puranas, Upanishads, Bhagavad-gita, and the Srimad-Bhagavatam.

 The genre is also strongly associated with Equal Vision Records, which was formed by Shelter members to promote the Krishna movement.
 Other early acts within the genre include 108, Refuse to Fall and Prema.

 Characteristics

 Although the Hare Krishna movement and many straight edgers shared the principles of refraining from drug use, vegetarianism and condemnation of illicit sex, the former also provided a transcendental and philosophical framework wherein lay these commitments.
-Academic Mike Dines states that krishnacore bands were "conscious of its own history and aesthetic."
+Academic Mike Dines states that Krishnacore bands were "conscious of its own history and aesthetic."
 He highlights "the importance of the devotional doctrine of bhakti-yoga within this relationship; a doctrine that was to inform further the move from straightedge punk to Hare Krishna monk."

+Dines also mentions the idea that in the "material" conception of the name of Krishna, there is a duality between the written and spoken name.
+On the other hand, Vaishnavas believe in the concept of "transcendental vibration," which has a divine meaning as it originates from the spiritual world itself.
+Even though Krishnacore is very different than usual prayer music, the idea of transcendental vibration helps grant validity to Krishnacore, despite its differences.